wapmorgan/UnifiedArchive/docs/API.md

     configuration. `$type` should be one of `UnifiedArchive` constants (such as `UnifiedArchive::ZIP` and so on).
     Full list of constants provided in the [appendix of this document](#unifiedArchive-formats-constants).
     Returns `true` if given archive can be opened and `false` otherwise.

+- <span id="UnifiedArchive--canCreateType"></span>
+    ```php
+    UnifiedArchive::canCreateType(string $type): boolean
+    ```

+    Tests if an archive format can be created with current system and php configuration.
+    _If you want to enabled specific format support, you need to install additional program or php extension.
+List of extensions that should be install can be obtained by execuing built-in `cam` with `--formats` flag: ` ./vendor/bin/cam --formats`_
+    Returns `true` if given archive can be created and `false` otherwise.

 - <span id="UnifiedArchive--open"></span>
     ```php